stepanataccolade/docsv2/sources/int_docker_registries.md

 1. Click on the gear icon for Account Settings in your top navigation bar and then click on the `Integrations` tab.
 Click on 'Add Integration'
 9. **Integration type:** In the dropdown, select `Amazon ECR`
 2. **Integration Name:** Use a distinctive name that's easy to associate to the integration and recall.
-Example: `manishas-ecr`
+Example: `ecr-integration`
 11. Enter your aws_access_key_id and aws_secret_access_key.
 You can follow instructions in [Amazon's guide for Creating and Managing access keys](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)
 12. Click on `Save`